matrix-org/sliding-sync/api.md

       // the room with the highest priority.
 If more than one list
       // has joint highest priority, it will appear in both.
 A lack
       // of a priority key indicates priority: 0.
+      // TODO: Is this really needed?
+Haven't needed it so far.
+Need better use cases.
       "priority": 1
     },
     {